riderjensen/server-comps/README.md

 6. The controller does what work that it needs to do and returns JSON information
 7. The client now has the JSON information and parses it and does what it needs to

+Important things to note:
+* Routing is handled on the client
+* Each request is treated individually and the server holds no past information of requests - stateless

 ### Pros
 * Parallel team development
 * Faster development cycle
 * Separation of concerns - business logic and presentation are seperate
 * Allow focus on individual peices and the ability to change one without interfering with the other
 * Pages dont have to releod all the time and instead routing is handled within the client side
-* Stateless - each request is treated as its very own request with no information needing to be stored from the previous request
-* Uniform responses

 ### Cons
 * Large amounts of data sometimes - data that you dont need - Overfetching (extra network usage that you dont need plus client parsing)